nachooglpz/c-express/docs/TEST_SUITE.md

 # C-Express Test Suite

-This directory contains comprehensive tests for the C-Express web framework.
+The `test/` directory contains comprehensive tests for the C-Express web framework.
 The tests serve as both validation and examples of how to use the framework.

 ## Quick Start